Chapter 11: Bad Decisions

 Lenora bit her bottom lip as they half-dragged him towards the entrance.
 Half way across the floor, they heard the blaring sirens, and past the still bottle-necked front doors they could see the red and blue flashing.

 “Shit.”
 David muttered, looking around for another exit.

 Even as they turned to try a back way, the crowd behind them parted and dozens of uniformed men poured in and within moments they were surrounded by police.

 Lenora went pale, and she was sure that David would be able to feel her trembling even through the half-conscious body between them.

 “Hey, you kids!”
 A gruff voice froze them in their tracks.

-A man came around them – a great gray mustache and beard framing a boxy face and deep set eyes.
-He looked like he should be part of a biker gang instead of sporting the badge.
+A man came around them – a great gray mustache and beard framing a boxy face with deep set eyes.
+He looked like he should be part of a biker gang instead of sporting a badge.
 Lenora gazed at him in wide-eyed fear.

 “Where the hell you goin’?”
 He snapped

 Lenora opened her mouth to respond, knowing that anything she said would only come out in stutters and whimpers.
 However, before an awkward sound could escape her lips, she heard David speaking.

 “We were trying to get out and our friend got hit by a stray bullet, sir, we just want to get out of here.
 The front door was packed and –“